This website contains problems from math contests. Problems and corresponding tags were obtained from the Art of Problem Solving website.

 Show the the sum of any three consecutive positive integers is a divisor of the sum of their cubes.

-Prove that the product of four consecutive integers plus $1$ is a perfect square.
+Prove that if the product of four consecutive natural numbers is added one unit, the result is a perfect square.